Clone via github.

 - ITensor at 2014 Sherbrooke Summer School

 ITensors have an "Einstein summation" interface making them nearly as easy to multiply as scalars: all tensors indices are stamped with a unique internal id number; matching indices automatically contract when two ITensors are multiplied, making it simple to transcribe tensor network diagrams into correct, efficient code.

-For example, the diagram below (resembling the overlap of two matrix product states) can be converted to code as
+For example, the diagram below (resembling the partial overlap of two matrix product states) can be converted to code as

 - Clone the latest version:

 Or download zip file if you do not have git.

 git clone https://github.com/ITensor/ITensor itensor

 (Cloning with git allows you to track changes to ITensor and is the preferred method; for more see our git quickstart guide.)